 (g) ensure that selected operations fall within the scope of the Fund concerned and are attributed to a type of intervention;

-(h) ensure that operations do not include activities which were part of an operation subject to relocation in accordance with Article 66 or which would constitute a transfer of a productive activity in accordance with Article 65(1)(a);
+(h) ensure that operations do not include activities which were part of an operation subject to relocation in accordance with Article 66 or which would constitute a transfer of a productive activity in accordance with point (a) of Article 65(1);

-(i) ensure that selected operations are not directly affected by a reasoned opinion by the Commission in respect of an infringement under Article 258 of the TFEU that puts at risk the legality and regularity of expenditure or the performance of operations;
+(i) ensure that selected operations are not directly affected by a reasoned opinion by the Commission in respect of an infringement under Article 258 TFEU that puts at risk the legality and regularity of expenditure or the performance of operations;

-(j) ensure the climate proofing of investments in infrastructure with an expected lifespan of at least five years.
+(j) ensure the climate proofing of investments in infrastructure which have an expected lifespan of at least five years.

+As regards point (b) of this paragraph, in the case of policy objective one, as set out in point (a) of Article 2(1) of the [ERDF and CF Regulation], only operations corresponding to the specific objectives referred to in points (a)(i) and (iv) of Article 2(1) of that Regulation shall be consistent with the corresponding smart specialisation strategies.

 3. The managing authority shall ensure that the beneficiary is provided with a document setting out all the conditions for support for each operation including the specific requirements concerning the products or services to be delivered, the financing plan, the time-limit for its execution and where applicable, the method to be applied for determining the costs of the operation and the conditions for payment of the support.

-4. For operations awarded a Seal of Excellence, or operations selected under a programme co-funded by Horizon Europe, the managing authority may decide to grant support from the ERDF or the ESF+ directly, provided that such operations meet the requirements set out in points (a), (b) and (e) of paragraph 3.
+4. For operations attributed a Seal of Excellence, or operations selected under a programme co-funded by Horizon Europe, the managing authority may decide to grant support from the ERDF or the ESF+ directly, provided that such operations meet the requirements set out in points (a), (b) and (g) of paragraph 2.

 In addition, managing authorities may apply to the operations referred to in the first subparagraph the categories, maximum amounts and methods of calculation of eligible costs established under the relevant Union instrument.
 These elements shall be set out in the document referred in paragraph 3.